Goorakh/AttackDirectionFix/README.md

 # Attack Direction Fix

-Fixes attacks not always impacting where your crosshair is.
+Fixes attacks not always aiming where your crosshair is.
 Also known as the "Pierce Bug".

 ## The problem